Practitioner Bio | Isabel Antonini, RCC

 Isabel earned her MA in Social Psychology, aiming to explore how the cooking experience facilitates the individual towards the development of self-understanding and connection to others.
 In addition to counselling, she has a deeply rooted background in the kitchen and enjoys sharing pleasurable moments with people around the table and food.
 After several years working as a psychosocial researcher in Brazil, she decided to pause her academic path in psychology to begin cooking professionally.
 The integration of cooking and counselling has always been an area of interest for her.

-Isabel is a BC Registered Clinical Counsellor, and is committed to BCACC’s professional standards of practice and their code of ethical conduct.
+Isabel is a BC Registered Clinical Counsellor, committed to BCACC’s professional standards of practice and their code of ethical conduct.
+She has completed the San’yas Indigenous Cultural Safety Training and is dedicated to providing a culturally safe environment in her practice.